 Enlist an Experienced and Highly Rated Criminal Lawyer for Wheaton Criminal Cases

 Wheaton criminal defense attorney, James Dimeas, is a nationally-recognized, award-winning criminal defense lawyer, with over-26 years of experience handling criminal cases in Wheaton, Chicago, Cook County, DuPage County, Kane County, and Lake County.
 Attorney and Practice Magazine gave James Dimeas the "Top 10 Criminal Defense Attorney Award for Illinois."
 The National Academy of Criminal Defense Attorneys gave James Dimeas the "Top 10 Attorney Award for the State of Illinois."
 Recently, James Dimeas was named a "Top 100 Criminal Defense Lawyer In the State of Illinois For the Year 2018" by the American Society of Legal Advocates.
 James Dimeas has been named a "Top 100 Criminal Defense Trial Lawyer" by the National Trial Lawyers.
 James Dimeas has been named a "10 Best Attorney for Client Satisfaction" by the National Institute of Criminal Law Attorneys.
 James Dimeas has been named a "Best Criminal Defense Lawyer in Chicago" by Expertise and a "Best DUI Attorney".
-James Dimeas is an AVVO rated attorney.
-AVVO has rated James Dimeas as "Superb", the highest classification possible by any criminal defense attorney in the United States.
+James Dimeas is a highly-rated AVVO attorney.
+AVVO rates James Dimeas as "Superb", the highest classification possible by any criminal defense attorney in the United States.
 James Dimeas is also a published author, having co-written a book for lawyers that instructs them on how to effectively and successfully represent people charged with the crime of Identity Theft.